-- 1. For better response and cycle time, we require that you submit warranty requests online at www.classicahomes.com/warranty/. - 2.
+- 1. For better response and cycle time, we require that you submit warranty requests online at www.classicahomes.com/home/warranty/Login - 2.
 A Warranty representative will contact you to schedule a meeting to review the list of items, if needed, upon receipt of home owners concerns and to agree upon a scope of repair work. - 3.
 Our Warranty representatives and/or Trade Partner(s), will contact you to try and schedule a convenient time to begin repairs for both our team and trade partners. - 4.
-Classica Homes, LLC will follow up with a Warranty Survey report each time a warranty request is completed.
-Please return to us as it is very important to our team's continued success. - 5.
 These same Warranty service procedures will continue throughout your Limited Warranty Agreement as outlined within this Warranty Process.